 Eric’s thread careened through a raw and powerful list of climate successes and anxieties and ended on this courageous note.

-The solutions to our climate crisis exist — I know people who work for the Ontario government who say they could bring emissions close to zero in the province if the government was willing to put up the money and tell them to do it (although freight transport and air travel remain very hard to decarbonize) — the problem is building the policital will to force governments to act.
+The solutions to our climate crisis exist — I know people in government bureaucracy who say they could bring emissions down rapidly if the government was willing to put up the money and tell them to do it (although freight transport and air travel remain very hard to decarbonize) — the problem is building the policital will to force governments to act.
 And that requires numbers and determination.
 It’s not enough that most people are loosely on our side — we are up against something that economists call ‘regulatory capture‘ on a massive scale.
 We hear a lot about the ‘tragedy of the commons’ — but we should also be aware of the ‘tragedy of the corporation’, a world in which we have created blood-sucking institutions that will defend themselves from regulation even if doing so threatens the future safety of their own employees.
 Regulatory capture is a common phenomena because businesses, beef farmers for example, care a lot more about cattle regulations than the average person does.
 They will put up money and make calls and join forces to lobby very, very hard for regulations that protect their profit margins.
 Fossil fuel companies are spending millions on lobbying and earning billions more in subsidies in return.

 So what can the climate movement do differently?
 Why haven’t we succeeded yet?
 It is my view that we have to recognize that climate change is part of our daily life, just like fossil fuel regulations are part of the daily life of fossil fuel executives.
 This is not a new idea — important voices on climate twitter like Dr. Vive and Katharine Hayhoe are calling on us to talk climate on a daily basis.
 Nor am I confidant it is the best idea — part of the path forward has to be different people trying different things — but I think it is worth taking a closer look at how daily life and climate organizing connect — or fail to connect.